iGardening Logo Large Transparent Background

 Pruning Group 2 clematis doesn’t have to be intimidating.
 Once you’ve mastered the technique, you’ll be rewarded with beautiful, healthy plants that bloom twice a year.
 Keep an eye on your plant throughout the growing season, and don’t hesitate to tidy it up with light pruning when needed.
 Remember, every plant is different, so observe how your clematis responds and adjust your pruning approach as necessary.

-By following these tips and taking the time to care for your clematis, you’ll enjoy stunning flowers year after year.
+By following these tips and caring for your clematis, you’ll enjoy stunning flowers year after year.

 Check out the RHS page on pruning group 2 Clematis here.